 and share how ours have held up over the past 5 years!
 We’ll share our experience with the durability of painted stairs treads, and discuss the best type of paint to use for stair treads and stair risers.

 Oh, and before we get into the pros and cons of painted stair treads, if painting your stairs is a project you’re seriously considering, then you should grab a free copy of the printable stair painting DIY guide.

 Click here or on the picture below.
 I’ll immediately send your free printable supply list and step-by-step stair painting instructions⤵️

 It’s great that this painted stair treads project is one that has resonated with readers.
 Because it’s not that hard, and it’s SO inexpensive!
-We published the painted stairs tutorial over in February 2016.
+The painted stairs tutorial was published in 2016.
 But the project was actually completed in mid-late 2015.